qooxdoo/qooxdoo/documentation/manual/source/pages/server/overview.rst

 Additional Scenarios
 ====================

-The *qxoo* package does not have any server dependend code in it so it can also be used in a browser e.g. to have the features described above without the need to use the rest of %{qooxdoo}.
-Another interessting scenario might be to use the package in a `web worker <https://developer.mozilla.org/en/Using_web_workers>`_ which is also a DOM-less environment.
+The *%{qooxdoo} %{Server}* package does not contain any server-dependent code so it can also be used in a browser e.g. to have the features described above without the need to use the rest of %{qooxdoo}.
+Another interesting scenario might be to use the package in a `web worker <https://developer.mozilla.org/en/Using_web_workers>`_, which is also a DOM-less environment.